-Peter Osypka Institute for Medical Engineering
+Peter Osypka Institute of Medical Engineering

 History